 - Customer owned conductors were generally not captured in the NFM database.
 However, there were a limited number of instances where: - Energex operated the network through these customer assets and therefore required them to be captured; or - Selected assets had been sold to customers and the assets may not have been removed from the NFM (this had an immaterial impact on the data). - Energex limited the impact customer owned conductors would have on reported lengths by assuming that where two customer-owned assets are joined together, the conductor facilitating this connection was also customer-owned.
 All other instances were unable to be identified and have been included in the overall figure. - The conductor data does not include conductors that are in store or held for spares. - The circuit length data only includes those lines that are in service.
-Conductors that are in the field but de-energised have not been included. - The length of each conductor category was the total conductor route length and not each individual phase conductor length, however: - 11 kV+ routes predominately consist of 3 conductors.11 kV routes also include single phase (2 conductors) in its total length; and - LV routes predominately consist of 4 conductors: 3 phases plus neutral, however lengths provided include all variations. - All lengths stated exclude any vertical components to the conductor, such as sag and vertical tails.
+Conductors that are in the field but de-energised have not been included. - The length of each conductor category was the total conductor route length and not each individual phase conductor length, however: - Routes 11 kV and above predominately consist of 3 conductors.
+However there are some 11 kV routes that are one or two conductors, these are included in the total length; and - LV routes predominately consist of 4 conductors: 3 phases plus neutral, however lengths provided include all variations. - All lengths stated exclude any vertical components to the conductor, such as sag and vertical tails.